cosc-516-2022/lab10/README.md

   Write Python code using VS Code.
 The file to edit is “cassandra.py”.
 The test file is “test_cassandra.py”.
 Fill in the methods requested (search for **TODO**).
 Marks for each method are below.
 You will receive the marks if you pass the pytest tests **AND** have followed the requirements asked for in the question (including documentation and proper formatting).
 ## Tasks
-  - +? mark -  Write the method connect() to create a connection to Datastax.
+  - +1 mark -  Write the method connect() to create a connection to Datastax.
-  - +? mark -  Write the method create() to create a table with proper schema, PLEASE NAME IT "Customer".
+  - +1 mark -  Write the method create() to create a table with proper schema, PLEASE NAME IT "Customer".
-  - +? marks - Write the methods load () customer.csv into the Datastax.
+  - +2 marks - Write the methods load() customer.csv into the Datastax.
 Use appropriate data structures.
-  - +? marks - Write the method query1() that returns the age of the customer whose id is 979863.
+  - +2 marks - Write the method query1() that returns the age of the customer whose id is 979863.
-  - +? marks - Write the method query2() that returns information of customers who  are “MALE” and age is 25 or 35.
+  - +2 marks - Write the method query2() that returns information of customers who  are “MALE” and age is 25 or 35.

-## Bonus Marks: (up to 3)
+## Bonus Marks: (up to 2)

-- Up to +3 bonus marks for demonstrating some other unique feature of Cassandra.
+- Up to +2 bonus marks for demonstrating some other unique feature of Cassandra.

 ## Submission